 We all get a case of that dreaded Sunday night feeling from time to time, but if you are constantly feeling like you don’t want to face another week of work, it’s time to question if you’re in the right role.
 There could be several reasons why this is the case, so take the time to find out what it is.
 Perhaps you feel that the work you are doing is not as meaningful as you’d like or maybe you don’t think your responsibilities are a good match for what you actually enjoy doing.

-Full time workers in the UK spend an average of 37 hours working, so if most of that time is not enjoyable, take this as a sign to consider new opportunities.
+Full-time workers in the UK spend an average of 37 hours working, so if most of that time is not enjoyable, take this as a sign to consider new opportunities.

 Have you reached the final promotion marker that was set for you when you first started in your role?
-After about a year, it is a good time to reflect on your career goals and if your organisation is supporting you in getting there.
+After about a year, it is a good time to reflect on your career goals and if your organization is supporting you in getting there.
 Staying too long in a role with no progression, this could have a negative impact on your career development in the long run.

-If you feel like there are either no opportunities for you to progress or no support on how you can reach your goals, it may be time to look at other organisations that can help you reach this.
+If you feel like there are either no opportunities for you to progress or no support on how you can reach your goals, it may be time to look at other organizations that can help you reach this.

 Do you constantly feel in a state of stress and drained of your energy?
-There could be many reasons why you’re feeling this way so take the time to figure out what’s causing it.
+There could be many reasons why you’re feeling this way, so take the time to figure out what’s causing it.

 Is it that you are not getting enough work-life balance?

 Do you feel like you cannot get everything done during your working hours?

 Are you getting enough support from your colleagues, team, management?

 A good employer should support you in overcoming any work-related stress that is taking a toll on your health.
 However, if it doesn’t improve, this could be a reason to consider moving on.